marcoalopez/marcoalopez.github.io/Resume.md

 2022 - [Marie Sklodowska-Curie Actions Seal of Excellence_Award with the research project proposal OUTCROP](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/Seal%20of%20Excellence_OUTCROP.pdf) **Score: 90.4/100**

 2021 - [Programa “In Itineras”: Grants for the recruitment of research staff at research centres in the Principality of Asturias](https://sede.asturias.es/-/dboid-6269000059309988007573).
 Two-year contract to develop the project OUTCROP as principal investigator (only 3 projects funded in the call).
-Budget: 166 000 € (87 000 € salary + 79 000 € for research).
+Budget: 166000€.

 2021 - [Programa “In Itineras”:  Margarita Salas joven Grant](https://sede.asturias.es/-/dboid-6269000041490729107573) .
 Two-year contract to develop the project OUTCROP as principal investigator (10 projects funded in the call).
-Budget: 104 000 €.
-Rejected in favour of other funding.
+Budget: 104000€.
+Rejected in favor of other funding.

 2021 - [Marie Sklodowska-Curie Actions Seal of Excellence_Award with the research project proposal START](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/Seal of Excellence_START.pdf) **Score: 85.8/100**